job, batch and flow production

 Batch Production

 Batch production involves producing goods in groups or batches.
-This method is suitable for products that can be made in quantities, but with some variation between batches.
+This is suitable for products with fluctuating demand.

 • Characteristics:

-• Quality control can be challenging within a batch
+• Production can be standardized within a batch

 • Examples: